Airway (aviation): Jet routes

+RNAV routes

 With the invention of RNAV routes, airway structure no longer has to be based on ground-based navaids; a new naming convention is used.
 RNAV routes not based on VOR routes in low altitudes are preceded with the letter "T"; high airway routes are designated with the letter "Q".
 RNAV routes are depicted in blue on low and high altitude charts produced by the FAA's Aeronautical Navigation Products.
+In addition to the published RNAV routes, if radar monitoring and traffic flow allow, air traffic controllers may approve random RNAV routes for IFR flights.

 Europe

 Airways are corridors 10 nmi wide of controlled airspace with a defined lower base, usually FL070–FL100, extending to FL195.
 They link major airports giving protection to IFR flights during the climb and descent phases, and often for non-jet aircraft, cruise phase of flight.
 Historically, they were laid out between VORs; however, advances in navigational technology mean that this is no longer a necessity.
 Each airway has a designator containing one letter and one to three numbers.
 All airspace above FL195 is class C controlled airspace, the equivalent to airways being called Upper Air Routes and having designators prefixed with the letter "U".
 If an upper air route follows the same track as an airway, its designator is the letter "U" prefix and the designator of the underlying airway.

 In the UK, airways are all class A below FL195 and, therefore, VFR flights are prohibited.